jeffwilliams/srex/README.md

    * **v/pattern/**      Compliment of g: Only run the subsequent command if the text does not match the pattern.
    * **p**            Print the matching text.
 This is the default command so may be omitted
    * **=**          Print the line numbers of the start and end of the match

+There are also some commands not supported in sam:

+   * **n[indexes]**	Only select the ranges with the specified indexes.
+Valid values for indexes include:

+      1. N   a single number selects the range N only.
+Ranges are counted starting from 0.
+If N is negative it specifies counts from the last element instead
+      2. N:M  select ranges who's index is >= N and <= M. M may be negative.
+      3. N:     select ranges who's index is >= N

 # Usage